golishivaprasadreddy/CheckQR/README.md

 # CheckQR
 A QR-Based Attendance Automation

 ## Overview

-QR-Based Attendance Automation is a smart and efficient system designed to replace traditional paper-based attendance tracking with a QR code-based solution.
-This system enables users to generate unique QR codes for individuals, scan these codes to mark attendance, and manage attendance records efficiently.
+QR-Based Attendance Automation is an advanced and efficient system designed to replace traditional paper-based attendance tracking with a QR code-based solution.
+This system allows users to generate unique QR codes for individuals, scan these codes to mark attendance, and manage attendance records efficiently.
 ## Features

 - **QR Code Generation:** Generate unique QR codes for individuals.